-At Stewart J. Guss, Attorney at Law, we make sure that you’re prepared for every step of the process, helping you understand what actions we need to take while we continue to go after maximum compensation on your behalf.
+At Stewart J. Guss, Injury Accident Lawyers, we make sure that you’re prepared for every step of the process, helping you understand what actions we need to take while we continue to go after maximum compensation on your behalf.
 We don’t give up without a fight.

 11. What is the average wrongful death settlement amount for claims in Katy?